-Beginning with the physiology of perception, this course explores the simple building blocks of visual communications and how the viewer understands and responds to shapes, symbols and images.
-The foundational skills of design process and problem solving methodologies are explored to develop the student's visual problem solving skills.
+Beginning with the physiology of perception, this course explores the simple building blocks of visual communications and how the viewer understands and responds to shapes,

 ART 113 Ceramics: Introductory Wheel Throwing (3 cr.)
+Prerequisite(s): None

 Through exercises, demonstrations, and hands-on instruction this introductory course focuses on beginning wheel-throwing techniques.
 Topics include surface decoration, glazing and firing, form, balance, and other spatial concerns.
 Skills are developed through practice on the potter's wheel to produce simple forms such as cylinders, bowls, and plates.